corysanders3/travel-app/README.md

 ## Test Driven Development

 This application uses a combination of Mocha Testing Framework and Chai Assertion Library
-- run `npm test` from the associated root directory
+- Run `npm test` from the associated root directory

 ## Deployed Page